Table of Contents

-Your first step to marketing will be to tell all your friends, family and contacts in your phone and email that you have started a house cleaning business and you are currently taken new clients.
+Your first step to marketing will be to tell all your friends, family, and contacts in your phone and email that you have started a house cleaning business and you are currently taking new clients.

 Claim your My Business google profile.
-By claiming your My Business google profile your business will show up in searches when someone searches Cleaning Businesses in Town Name.
+By claiming your My Business google profile your business will show up in searches when someone searches Cleaning Businesses in Florida.

 Start a website.
 You can start a website using this link for just $2.97/ month.
 Use your business name as your domain name.
-Once you are registered, apply a free Word Press template.
-You are now ready to enter in your business information.
+Once you register a Domain Name, apply a free Word Press template.
+There are several cleaning service templates that you can choose from.

-Make sure to add your contact information, a list of your services, and a an about me page where you introduce your self.
-Include high quality before and after images of your cleaning.
+As soon as you apply a template, you are ready to enter your business information.
+Make sure to add your contact information, a list of your services, and an about me page where you introduce yourself.
+Include high-quality before and after images of your cleaning.

 Price your cleaning services

 Decide whether you are going to price your cleaning services by the hour or by a flat fee.
 Most Florida cleaning businesses make between $25 – $75 an hour.

 Charging by the hour for house cleaning services:

 It is best to charge by the hour when you are offering services that will take longer to complete and when the tasks can vary each time you clean a house.
 When your cleaning times vary it becomes much more difficult to charge a flat fee per clean.

 It is best to charge by the hour if you plan to offer the following tasks similar to the following: